Here's What Patients Can Expect:

 Since we are a telehealth clinic, we can't accept cash or checks.
 Also, since we have a subscription based model (as opposed to paying at each appointment), it is more convenient to use a credit or debit card.
 If you don’t have a bank card to use, you can purchase a Visa gift card with your cash and we can run that through our card processing system.

 We provide at-home treatment via phone and video calls.
-As long as you live in Arizona, California, Colorado, Florida, Iowa, Maine, Montana, Nebraska, North Dakota, Texas, Vermont, or Washington you can enroll in our program.
+As long as you live in Arizona, California, Colorado, Florida, Illinois, Iowa, Maine, Montana, Nebraska, North Dakota, Texas, Vermont, Virginia, Washington, Wisconsin, or Wyoming you can enroll in our program.